shages/mrfclip/README.md

     package require mrfclip

 ## Features
-- Supports the following boolean operations are supported.
+- Supports the following boolean operations
   * **AND** - intersection
   * **OR** - union
   * **NOT** - difference
   * **XOR** - (A NOT B) OR (B NOT A)
 - Supports all degenerate cases
-- Runs in O(n log n+k) time, where n is the number of input points and k is the number of intersections.
+- Runs in O(n log n+k) time, where n is the number of input points and k is the number of intersections
-  * \*XOR currently runs in > O(n log n+k) time
+  * \*XOR currently runs in longer time
 - Partial support for holes

-  * The algorithm inherently handles holes, but there is no formalized API for providing polygons with holes as input nor the resulting polygons having holes.
+### Known Issues
+- Polygons with self-overlapping edges are not currently supported
+- Holes have no formal support.
+Hole polygons are returned, but just as any other polygon.

 ## Examples
 - AND, OR, NOT, and XOR